-The power comes from the headwind: the third generation of the Porsche Cayenne is now the world’s first SUV to feature an adaptive roof spoiler in the V8 Turbo model, which optimally adapts aerodynamics and downforce to any given driving situation.
+The power comes from the headwind: the third generation of the Porsche Cayenne is now the world’s first SUV to feature an adaptive roof spoiler, which optimally adapts aerodynamics and downforce to any given driving situation.

 The Porsche Cayenne actively uses every flow of air.